mautrix/docs/src/bridges/go/whatsapp/setup/docker.md

-# Bridge setup with Docker
+# WhatsApp bridge setup with Docker
 ## Requirements
 * Docker
 * A Matrix homeserver that supports application services